ronaldris21/Nerdery-Ecommerce-Backend-Nestjs/README.md

 8. Stripe Integration for payment (including webhooks management) ✅

 ## Mandatory Implementations
-Schema validation for environment variables ✅
+* Schema validation for environment variables ✅
-Usage of global exception filter ✅
+* Usage of global exception filter ✅
-Usage of guards, pipes (validation) ✅
+* Usage of guards, pipes (validation) ✅
-Usage of custom decorators ✅
+* Usage of custom decorators ✅
-Configure helmet✅, cors✅, rate limit✅ (this last one for reset password feature + login + forget-password) ✅
+* Configure helmet✅, cors✅, rate limit✅ (this last one for reset password feature + login + forget-password) ✅

-## Extra points
+## Extra recomended points
 * Implement resolve field in graphQL queries (if apply)
 * When the stock of a product reaches *5*, notify the last user that liked it and not purchased the product yet with an email. ✅
   Use a background job and make sure to include the product's image in the email. ✅
 * Send an email when the user changes the password ✅
 * Deploy on Hostinger VPS ✅

+## Personal extra features:
+* Token invalidation using Redis cache instance ✅
+* Refresh token (30 days) + access token (4 hours) ✅
+* Product Variations ✅
+* Product Variation discounts (PERCENTAGE | DISCOUNT | NONE) ✅
+* Minimal react payment app to simulate payments and receive updates on the webhook in the server.
+Make sure to use the server endpoints (http://217.15.170.229:3100) ✅
+* Users with multiple roles ✅
+* Cart Items with discounts (PERCENTAGE | DISCOUNT | NONE).
+This prices are calculated when retrieving the user cart ✅
+* Product search with filters like: gender, minPrice, maxPrice, search, categoryId ✅
+* Product search sorters ASC or DESC by name, createdAt, updatedAt, likesCount, price ✅
+* VPS upload setup with docker and PM2.
+Redis/database retry connections in case of failed.
+Server setup to run instance on server startup in any unexpected shutdown ✅

 ## Notes: